-After completing the registration, applicantsTAS users will supply a partial deposit for each requested application slot (see section 1.4), after which they will receive access codes enabling them to complete to the full application form.
+After completing the registration, applicants will supply a deposit for each requested application slot (see section 1.4), after which they will receive access to the full application form.
 To complete the application, users will answer a series of questions to provide general information, demonstrate financial capability, and demonstrate technical and operational capability.
 The supporting documents listed in subsection 1.2.2 of this module must also be submitted through the application system as instructed in the relevant questions.